dilaouid/FandomScraper/README.md

 -   The `withId` option indicates whether to include the character's ID (corresponding to the wikai's pageId value).

--   The `recursive` option specifies whether to retrieve additional information from the character's infobox along with their name, URL, and optional ID.
+-   The `recursive` option specifies whether to retrieve additional informations from the character's infobox along with their name, URL, and optional ID.
 ---
 -   **Get a character by name:**
 ```js